-Homemade Healthy Peanut Butter Cups made with just 4 Simple Ingredients!
-This recipe is refined sugar-free, vegan, and can easily be made paleo too. load up on these heavenly peanut butter chocolate cups so you are ready for this week’s snack attacks!
+These Homemade Salted Peanut Butter Cups are made with just 4 simple Ingredients and will easily become your favorite freezer dessert!
+This recipe is sweetened with maple syrup and deliciously creamy thanks to the peanut butter component.
+Load up on these heavenly peanut butter chocolate cups so you are ready for this week’s snack attacks!

-Recently, I have been obsessed with anything peanut butter and chocolate.
+Recently I have been obsessed with anything with peanut butter and chocolate.
 I know, shocker.

-The other day one of you guys messaged me on Instagram and asked me if I had a peanut butter cup recipe because the store-bought “healthy” ones and not exactly budget-friendly.
+The other day one of my SKS followers messaged me on Instagram and asked me if I had a peanut butter cup recipe because the store-bought ones with less ingredients are not exactly budget-friendly.

 What?
 How did I not have a peanut butter cup recipe?
 It’s like one of my favorite dessert/snacks.
 Peanut butter and chocolate?
 Yes, please.

-Not only are peanut butter and chocolate the best duo, but they are actually very easy to make low in sugar but still get your sweet tooth satisfied.
+Not only are peanut butter and chocolate the best duo, but they are actually very easy to make and sweetened with maple syrup and you will still get your sweet tooth satisfied.

 So, here we are!
-I am going to get you hooked with this homemade healthy peanut butter cup recipe.
+I am going to get you hooked with this homemade simple peanut butter cup recipe.

 By the way, I was SO excited to get a recipe request.
 Love you guys!
 Keep ’em coming!

-What makes this Peanut butter Cup Recipe Healthy?
+What Makes this Peanut Butter Cup Recipe So Simple?

 You are welcome.
 Just one more reason to eat chocolate, the dark kind.

-This peanut butter cup is so easy to make.
-And it tastes so much better than Resse’s Peanut butter Cups.
+This peanut butter cup is so easy to make and it tastes so much better than Reese’s Peanut butter Cups.

 You only need 4 simple ingredients: